PussTheCat-org/PussTheCat.org-Cod4x-KTK/MOD-CHANGELOG.md

 Fixes:

 - Remove the all the textures (including concrete/sand textures) that were replaced with a grass texture (Fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/16 )

+# 2021-04-14

+Fixes:

+- Remove 23 textures that affected the maps because they replaced stuff they weren't supposed to do (Fixes https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/27 and https://github.com/PussTheCat-org/PussTheCat.org-Cod4x-KTK/issues/28 )